Jim Briscoe

 James Patrick Briscoe (14 October 1923 – 27 August 2014) was a professional footballer, manager and one of the founding members of Stevenage F.C.

 Biography

 Born in Swinton, West Riding of Yorkshire, Briscoe came through the youth team at Sheffield Wednesday.
 A centre forward, he scored three goals in five league appearances during the 1946–47 season, but left to join non-League Gainsborough Trinity.
 He later moved to Kent, playing for Ramsgate and Margate, where he broke the goalscoring record for the Kent League.

-In 1968 he became manager of the newly formed Stevenage Athletic and its successor club Stevenage Borough.
+In 1968 he became manager of the newly formed Stevenage Athletic, and would remain in charge until October 1970.